AirTag for Schools & Campuses

 AirTag Tracking for Schools, Universities, and Campus Assets

-Track laptops, AV carts, lab equipment, and athletic gear across campus with AirTags and TagLogger.
-Get practical asset visibility without the cost and infrastructure burden of RFID.
+Track laptops, AV carts, lab gear, and athletic equipment across campus with AirTags and TagLogger — no RFID buildout.

 Why education operations need better asset tracking